-Expert skiers and snowboarders will like Winter Park and Mary Jane, Winter Park Resort's interconnected playgrounds.
-Here, you'll find lots of inbounds extreme ski terrain on open slopes and steep chutes above treeline, and in glades so tight only experienced, expert tree skiers and riders should visit.
+Expert skiers and snowboarders will find a lot to love at the Winter Park Resort and its interconnected playgrounds.
+There, you'll find an impressive amount of inbound extreme ski terrain to explore with plenty of open slopes and steep chutes located above the treeline.
+There are even glades so tight that only experienced, expert tree skiers and riders should venture into them.
 For insider advice on the best inbounds extreme terrain I went to Jamie Wolters, who has been a ski patroller at Winter Park for eight years.

-Here's his take and tips on skiing or snowboarding in the above treeline Vasquez Cirque and in the trees around the Eagle Wind lift.
+He was kind enough to share his thoughts and tips for skiing or snowboarding the challenging Vasquez Cirque and in the trees around the Eagle Wind lift.

-The Vasquez Cirque, which crowns Winter Park Resort and tops out in around 12,000 feet above sea level, is a local favorite for extreme inbounds skiing.
-(In addition to being an expert skier or snowboarder, you also have to be willing to make a three-quarter-to one-mile traverse from the top of the Panoramic lift to reach the Cirque's headwalls and chutes.
+The Vasquez Cirque, which crowns Winter Park Resort and tops out at around 12,000 feet above sea level, is a local favorite for extreme inbounds skiing.
+Just getting to the start of the cirque can be quite an adventure, because in addition to being an expert skier or snowboarder, you'll have to make the nearly-one mile traverse from the top of the Panoramic lift just to reach the headwalls and chutes.

 Patroller Jamie Wolter's Favorite Places in the Vasquez Cirque